Making Tax Digital for Income Tax: what's changing?

 Your tax payment deadlines will stay exactly the same.
 For most sole traders, this means you’ll still make two ‘payments on account’ each year, one in January and one in July.
 The quarterly updates don’t mean you have to pay tax four times a year.

 You’ll still need to send a final update to HMRC by January 31 after the tax year.
-At this point you need to make end-of-year adjustments and add other types of income like interest income, capital gains and dividends.
+At this point you need to make end-of-year adjustments and add other types of income like interest income, dividends and capital gains.

-It’s up to you how you handle the admin side.
+It’s up to you how you handle the admin side, as long as you’re keeping digital records.

 Like before, you can choose to do it yourself or get an accountant or tax agent on board to do it for you.
 They can use the necessary HMRC-approved software to send your quarterly updates and final declaration for you (once you’ve checked over the numbers).